Standard Model Theory for the FCC-ee Tera-Z stage: About cuts of Feynman integrals and differential equations

-The solution for all 74 MI contains $O(3,000)$ GPs which is roughly six times more than the corresponding double-box with two off-shell legs planar MI.
-We have performed several numerical checks of all our calculations.
-The numerical results, also included in the ancillary files\footnote{\url{https://www.dropbox.com/s/90iiqfcazrhwtso/results.tgz?dl=0}}, have been obtained with the {\bf GiNaC} library~\cite{Vollinga:2004sn} and compared with those provided by the numerical code {\bf SecDec}~\cite{Binoth:2000ps,Heinrich:2008si,Borowka:2012yc,Borowka:2015mxa} in the Euclidean region for all MI and in the physical region whenever possible (due to CPU time limitations in using {\bf SecDec}) and found perfect agreement.
-For the physical region we are using the analytic continuation as described in the previous section as well as in~\cite{Papadopoulos:2014hla}.
-At the present stage we are not setting a fully-fledged numerical implementation, which will be done when all families will be computed.
-Our experience with double-box computations show that using for instance {\tt HyperInt}~\cite{Panzer:2014caa} to bring all GPs in their range of convergence, {\it before} evaluating them numerically by {\bf GiNaC}, increases efficiency by two orders of magnitude.
-Moreover expressing GPs in terms of classical polylogarithms and $Li_{2,2}$, could also reduce substantially the CPU time~\cite{Gehrmann:2015ora}.
-Based on the above we estimate that a target of $O\left( {{{10}^2-{10}^3}} \right)$ milliseconds can be achieved.
+The solution for all 74 master integrals contains $O(3,000)$ Goncharov polylogarithms, which is roughly six times more than the corresponding double-box with two off-shell legs planar master integrals.
+We have made several numerical checks of all our calculations.
+The numerical results, also included in the ancillary files\cite{Dick} have been obtained using the {\bf GiNaC} library~\cite{Vollinga:2004sn} and compared with those provided by the numerical code {\bf SecDec}~\cite{Binoth:2000ps,Heinrich:2008si,Borowka:2012yc,Borowka:2015mxa} in the Euclidean region for all master integrals and in the physical region whenever possible (owing to CPU time limitations in using {\bf SecDec}) and found perfect agreement.
+For the physical region, we are using the analytical continuation, as described in the previous section, as well as in Ref.~\cite{Papadopoulos:2014hla}.
+At this stage, we are not setting a fully fledged numerical implementation, which will be done when all families have been computed.
+Our experience with double-box computations shows that using, for instance, {\tt HyperInt}~\cite{Panzer:2014caa} to bring all Goncharov polylogarithms in their range of convergence, {\it before} evaluating them numerically by {\bf GiNaC}, increases efficiency by two orders of magnitude.
+Moreover, expressing Goncharov polylogarithms in terms of classical polylogarithms and $\mathrm{Li}_{2,2}$, could also substantially reduce the CPU time~\cite{Gehrmann:2015ora}.
+Based on these findings, we estimate that a target of $O\left( {{{10}^2-{10}^3}} \right)$\,ms can be achieved.